Jun 25, 2024 | 12:00pm - 1:00pm

 Ernest Namdar

-PhD candidate at the Institute of Medical Science, University of Toronto
+PhD candidate, Institute of Medical Science, Temerty Faculty of Medicine,

 TITLE: MRI-based Pediatric Low-Grade Neuroepithelial Tumor Molecular Biomarker Identification Pipeline; Towards Precision Medicine with Bi-institutional Data and Machine Learning